aysedeniz09/IntroCSS/README.md

 - Watch for updates to get notifications about new materials
 - Pull/download updates before each class

-For questions about course content, please use the course discussion board or email the instructor directly.
+For questions about course content, please email me directly.